openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 ### Introduction

-Inference Engine API has preprocessing capabilities in `InferenceEngine::CNNNetwork` class.
-Such preprocessing information is not a part of the main inference graph executed by the [OpenVINO devices](../supported_plugins/Device_Plugins.md), so it is stored and executed separately before an inference stage:
+The Inference Engine API contains preprocessing capabilities in the `InferenceEngine::CNNNetwork` class.
+Such preprocessing information is not part of the main inference graph executed by [OpenVINO devices](../supported_plugins/Device_Plugins.md), so it is stored and executed separately before the inference stage.
-- Preprocessing operations are executed on CPU processor for most of the OpenVINO inference plugins.
-So, instead of occupying of acceleators, CPU processor is also busy with computational tasks.
+- Preprocessing operations are executed on the CPU for most OpenVINO inference plugins.
+So, instead of occupying accelerators, they make CPU busy with computational tasks.
-- Preprocessing information stored in `InferenceEngine::CNNNetwork` is lost during saving back to IR file format.
+- Preprocessing information stored in `InferenceEngine::CNNNetwork` is lost when saving back to the IR file format.

-OpenVINO Runtime API 2.0 introduces [new way of adding preprocessing operations to the model](../preprocessing_overview.md) - each preprocessing or postprocessing operation is integrated directly to the model and compiled together with inference graph:
+OpenVINO Runtime API 2.0 introduces a [new way of adding preprocessing operations to the model](../preprocessing_overview.md) - each preprocessing or postprocessing operation is integrated directly into the model and compiled together with the inference graph.
 - Add preprocessing operations first using `ov::preprocess::PrePostProcessor`
-- Compile model on the target then using `ov::Core::compile_model`
+- Then, compile the model on the target using `ov::Core::compile_model`

-Having preprocessing operations as a part of OpenVINO opset allows to read and serialize preprocessed model as the IR file format.
+Having preprocessing operations as part of an OpenVINO opset makes it possible to read and serialize a preprocessed model as the IR file format.

-It's also important to mention that since OpenVINO 2.0, the Runtime API does not assume any default layouts like Inference Engine did, for example both `{ 1, 224, 224, 3 }` and `{ 1, 3, 224, 224 }` shapes are supposed to have `NCHW` layout while only the last shape has `NCHW`.
-So, some preprocessing capabilities in OpenVINO Runtime API 2.0 requires explicitly set layouts, see [Layout overview](../layout_overview.md) how to do it.
-For example, to perform image scaling by partial dimensions `H` and `W`, preprocessing needs to know what dimensions are `H` and `W`.
+It is also important to mention that the OpenVINO Runtime API 2.0 does not assume any default layouts, like Inference Engine did.
+For example, both `{ 1, 224, 224, 3 }` and `{ 1, 3, 224, 224 }` shapes are supposed to be in the `NCHW` layout, while only the latter one is.
+So, some preprocessing capabilities in the API require layouts to be set explicitly.
+To learn how to do it, refer to [Layout overview](../layout_overview.md).
+For example, to perform image scaling by partial dimensions `H` and `W`, preprocessing needs to know what dimensions `H` and `W` are.

-> **NOTE**: Use Model Optimizer preprocessing capabilities to insert and optimize preprocessing operations to the model.
-In this case you don't need to read model in runtime application and set preprocessing, you can use [model caching feature](../Model_caching_overview.md) to improve time to inference stage.
+> **NOTE**: Use Model Optimizer preprocessing capabilities to insert preprocessing operations in you model for optimization.
+This way the application does not need to read the model and set preprocessing repeatedly, you can use the [model caching feature](../Model_caching_overview.md) to improve the time-to-inference.

-The steps below demonstrates how to migrate preprocessing scenarios from Inference Engine API to OpenVINO Runtime API 2.0.
+The steps below demonstrate how to migrate preprocessing scenarios from the Inference Engine API to the OpenVINO Runtime API 2.0.
-The snippets suppose we need to preprocess a model input with tensor name `tensor_name`, in Inferenece Engine API using operation names to address the data, it's called `operation_name`.
+The snippets assume we need to preprocess a model input with the tensor name of `tensor_name` in the Inferenece Engine API, using operation names to address the data, called `operation_name`.

 #### Importing preprocessing in Python

-In order to utilize preprocessing following imports must be added.
+In order to utilize preprocessing, the following imports must be added.

 Inference Engine API: